officialasishkumar/Leetcode/README.md

 2) Fork this repository.

-Do the following steps back in my repository(only that will trigger a pull request) and not in your forked one
+Do the following steps back in your forked repo

-3) Add anything you want in the code so that you can create the good fronted view of the website.

-4) Send a Pull request
+3) Download Leethub extension and connect it with the forked repo

+4) Now solve a problem and create a PR accordingly

+(Note: Don't send PR's containing solutions that are already available)

 I'll take a look at change and then merge them with master branch.